Science

 Yr4 began their science topic for the half term about the human digestive system and teeth.
 They worked extremely hard learning about the parts of the digestive system and labelling their diagrams.
 Following that, they also explored the roles of these key parts using our VR headsets and seeing how t

-Yr2 Science - Habitat Detectives
+Yr2 Science - Plants

 When teaching Science, here at St James’ Haslingden, we hope to inspire our children by: Giving them the opportunities to pursue their natural curiosity; Promoting the experience of exploring and Investigating scientific phenomena, in a range of contexts, and to ensure a continually evolving knowledge and understanding of the world around them.